Reselling Information: The Challenge of Information Resales

-\textbf{Base Case:} Consider the base case where there is a single uninformed player, $b$, and therefore, $\Infmd=A\backslash\{b\}$.
+\textbf{Base Case:} Consider the base case where there is a single uninformed agent, $b$, and therefore, $\Infmd=A\backslash\{b\}$.
 Suppose that buyer faces a trading opportunity with an informed agent.
-Because, $V(i, A) = 0$ for every $i \in A$, it follows that the joint agreement surplus is $v$.
-The highest possible joint disagreement surplus is $\delta v < v$.
-Therefore, in every equilibrium, $\alpha(i,b,A\backslash\{b\})=1$ for every $i\in A\backslash\{b\}$.
+Because, $V(i, A) = 0$ for every $i \in A$, it follows that the joint surplus from information trade is $v$.
+The highest possible joint surplus without information trade is $\delta v < v$.
+Therefore, in every equilibrium, $\alpha(i,b,A\backslash\{b\})=A_I$ for every $i\in A\backslash\{b\}$.
 Hence, there are at least two active links, and so \Cref{Proposition-UniquePrices} implies that prices converge to $0$.

-\textbf{Inductive Step:} Now, suppose that whenever $n-|\Infmd| \leq k$, there is more than one active link.
-Consider the case where $n-|\Infmd| = k + 1$.
+\textbf{Inductive Step:} Now, suppose that whenever $n-m \leq \ell$, there is more than one active link.
+Consider the case where $n-m = \ell + 1$.
 Suppose towards a contradiction that there is at most one active link.
-In equilibrium, it cannot be that there are zero active links because this would imply disagreement payoffs of $0$, in which case trading between any pair of informed and uninformed players increases joint surplus.
+In equilibrium, it cannot be that there are zero active links because this would imply disagreement payoffs of $0$, in which case trading between any pair of informed and uninformed agents increases joint surplus.
 Now, suppose that there is one active link $sb$ in state $M$.
 It follows that

 where the first equality follows from Part 3 of \Cref{Proposition-UniquePrices} and the second equality follows from the inductive hypothesis.
-Because there are at least two informed agents in state $M$ (by assumption), there exists an informed agent $s' \neq s$ for whom $\alpha(s', b, M) = 0$.
+Because there are at least two informed agents in state $M$ (by assumption), there exists an informed agent $s' \neq s$ for whom $\alpha(s', b, M) \neq A_I$.
 For this to be consistent with Nash Bargaining,

 By the inductive hypothesis, the LHS converges to $v$ as $\Delta\rightarrow 0$.
 Therefore, taking the limit of the above inequality, $\lim_{\Delta \rightarrow 0} [ V(s', M) + V(b, M) ] \geq v$.
 Moreover, $\lim_{\Delta \rightarrow 0} V(s', M) = \lim_{\Delta \rightarrow 0} V(s', M \cup \{ b \}) = 0$, because $s'$ does not trade in state $M$.
 Thus, $\lim_{\Delta \rightarrow 0} V(b, M) \geq v$.
 However, $\lim_{\Delta \rightarrow 0} V(b, M) = v - \lim_{\Delta \rightarrow 0} p(s, b, M) = (1 - w) v < v$, leading to a contradiction. \end{proof}